-It cemented Barker's reputation as one of America's hottest new talents with a gift for capturing the ordinary cadences of conversation.
+It cemented Baker's reputation as one of America's hottest new talents with a gift for capturing the ordinary cadences of conversation.
 But for every exhilarated fan and five star review, there was an exasperated critic or bored audience member leaving at the interval.

 Instead of a stage, you’re confronted with what feels like a mirror image of the theatre: rows of chairs face rows of chairs.